-SS Norisle
+The SS Norisle

 For almost 50 years the SS Norisle has been part of the Manitowaning waterfront.
 Since its arrival on July 20, 1975, it has invoked a love/hate relationship with local residents.
-With a length of 214 feet or 65 meters, its imposing black and white exterior and towering smokestack it presents an imposing sight in this area.
+Having a length of 214 feet or 65 meters, with its imposing black and white exterior and towering smokestack it presents an imposing sight in this area.

-The ship, built at the Collingwood Shipyards, was commissioned by the Owen Sound Transportation Company.
+The ship, commissioned by the Owen Sound Transportation Company was built at the Collingwood Shipyards.
 When put into service for its maiden voyage in October 1946 it made its first and only stop in Manitowaning while in service.
 Tons of coal were needed to drive its triple expansion engines.
-These engines had been built for a naval corvette but with the end of World War 11 were not needed by the Canadian Navy.
-Destined to be the ferry between Manitoulin Island and Tobermory it was the first passenger ship built on the Great lakes since 1913.
+These engines, built for a naval corvette, were not needed by the Canadian Navy due to the ending of World War 11.
+Destined to be the ferry between Manitoulin Island and Tobermory it was the first passenger ship built on the Great Lakes since 1913.
 It could carry 50 vehicles and had berths for 100 passengers.
 However, in many respects it was already out of date.